MayaAThompson/java-utilities/README.md

 }
 ```

 will print Hello, world! in green

+### makeColor
+Takes in a String message and a String color (red, blue, green, cyan, magenta, or yellow) and returns the message string in the color requested.

 ## Using this in your Java project